“Hey, you there!”

 - Why you should write your emails backwards — literally!
 (Rule #33)

 - Why “write like you’re writing to a friend” is NOT the best advice for emails — and what (not who!)
-I actually imagine writing for instead of a “friend” (Rule #34)
+I actually imagine writing for instead of a “friend” (Hint: It’s NOT human.
+Rule #34)

 - Why you should NEVER use questions in a sales email — like “Do you struggle with nagging belly fat?” — and what you should do instead (this rule will change your ENTIRE copywriting paradigm) (Rule #35)